Frannie-cpu/Okta-professional-hands-on-labs/Lab-01-Okta-Org-Setup/README.md

 3. Logged into Admin Console

 ### Screenshots
-All screenshots for this lab 1 are in the `screenshots` folder-Open the folder to view each step visually:
+All screenshots for this lab 1 are in the `screenshots` folder or click on the link below to view each step visually:
 [View Screenshots](./screenshots/)

 ### Observations